 In my experience, you can tell that you’ve found your teacher when you feel an immediate strong and intense link of love for their teachings.
 Your heart will feel open and elevated when reading this person’s words or sitting in their presence.
-I’ve seen a man’s eyes fill with tears out of nowhere for no reason other than the sight of a book’s cover.

 But how do we know if these feelings are sincere?
 How do we know that we’re not just being charmed or given a false sense of security?

 Here I find that the Sufi tradition has a wonderful approach where the disciples are allowed to test their Sheikhs (teachers).

 There are at least ten characteristics of a true spiritual teacher:

 1. S/he must have embodied the spiritual message to be able to have disciples.

 2. S/he must have personally traveled the mystic path to be able to show the way.